CW1224/battleship-finders/README.md

 * The instructions of how to continue should be set out clearly.
 * Information on how to play should be clearly set out for first-time players.
 * For returning players, an option to skip the instructions for the game has to be available.
+* Ships should be generated at different areas in different games.
 * At the end of the game, an option should be available to the user to start the game again.

 ## 1.3 Visual Images

 [Return to the Table of Contents](#table-of-contents)

+The grid in which the player and computer plays is shown in the image below.

+The horizontal lines represent a co-ordinate on the grid and it would change to S, E, or X depending on the situation.

 ## 1.4 Brainstorm

 [Return to the Table of Contents](#table-of-contents)

+This is the flowchart that shows how the game goes initially.

 # 2. Features

 [Return to the Table of Contents](#table-of-contents)

+## 2.1 Four Grid Sizes

+There are four sizes altogether in which the player can choose from.
+There is the 5 x 5 grid:

+There is the 6 x 6 grid:

+There is the 7 x 7 grid:

+There is the 8 x 8 grid:

+## 2.2 Questions answered with only 1

+This question can only be answered with 1:

+## 2.3 Questions answered with 1 and 0

+This question can only be answered with 1 or 0:

+## 2.4 Questions answered with 1, 2, 3 and 4

+This question can be answered with 1, 2, 3 or 4 but nothing else:

+## 2.5 Co-ordinate entry

+The programme would first ask for the horizontal co-ordinate:

+Then it would ask for the vertical co-ordinate:

+Then it would display the co-ordinate with both the horizontal and vertical side-by-side:

+## 2.6 Letter change

+Initially, the location of the ships on the player's board is represented with S and everything else is represented as '-':

+The '-' would change to X if the user or computer guesses wrong.
+Before:

+After:

+The S would change to E if the computer guesses correctly.
+Before:

+After:

+The '-'  would change to E if the player guesses correctly.
+Before:

+After:

+## 2.7 Bullet change

+The number of bullets would decrease with every valid aim the player makes:

 # 3. Technology